-- 3.71 The Borough is well served by rail transport with two active rail lines.
+The Borough is well served by rail transport with two active rail lines.
 The Abellio Greater Anglia (AGA) runs north east/south west across the Borough and the c2c line runs east/west across the southern portion of the Borough.
-As noted earlier in the chapter, the Travel to Work Census data indicates that rail travel is the second most popular form of transport to work (15.83% of the working population travel by this mode), with only travel by car / van being more popular (36.32%). - 3.72 The AGA service connects London Liverpool Street with Norwich and there are stations serving Brentwood Town, Shenfield and Ingatestone.
-The c2c line connects Shoeburyness via Southend Central and Basildon with London Fenchurch Street with one rail station in the
+As noted earlier in the chapter, the Travel to Work Census data indicates that rail travel is the second most popular form of transport to work (15.83% of the working population travel by this mode), with only travel by car / van being more popular (36.32%).

-- Borough at West Horndon.
+- 3.70 The AGA service connects London Liverpool Street with Norwich and there are stations serving Brentwood Town, Shenfield and Ingatestone.
+The c2c line connects Shoeburyness via Southend Central and Basildon with London Fenchurch Street with one rail station in the Borough at West Horndon.
 Shenfield represents the most strategically important as it is an interchange rail station which allows connections to the AGA branch to Southend Victoria and intervening stations to Stratford.
-Shenfield Station is also the north-eastern terminus of Elizabeth Line which is currently under construction. - 3.73 A significant proportion of the fast trains on the AGA call at Shenfield and all of the Southend Victoria bound train.
-Through trains serve Ingatestone on a less frequent basis and Brentwood Station is currently served solely by the slower Metro service (which will be effectively replaced by the Elizabeth Line service) which stops at intervening stations to London Liverpool Street.
-West Horndon is served by trains to travelling east towards Shoeburyness and Southend and west towards London Fenchurch Street. - 3.74 The Elizabeth Line will increase capacity especially at Brentwood Station from 12 trains in peak hours31 to 24 trains.
+Shenfield Station is also the north-eastern terminus of Crossrail which is currently under construction. - 3.71 A significant proportion of the fast trains on the AGA call at Shenfield and all of the Southend Victoria bound train.
+Through trains serve Ingatestone on a less frequent basis and Brentwood Station is currently served solely by the slower Metro service (which will be effectively replaced by the Crossrail service) which stops at intervening stations to London Liverpool Street.
+West Horndon is served by trains to travelling east towards Shoeburyness and Southend and west towards London Fenchurch Street. - 3.72 Crossrail will increase capacity especially at Brentwood Station from 12 trains in peak hours38 to 24 trains.
 There is also a slight improvement in travel times to key London destinations.
 Shenfield Station will benefit from an increased frequency of train services to London and the convenience of services which enable passengers to travel to key London destinations without changing train.
-Fast services into Liverpool Street will be unaffected by the introduction of the Elizabeth Line service; full services from Brentwood and Shenfield started in 2019.
+Fast services into Liverpool Street will be unaffected by the introduction of the new Crossrail service.
+Crossrail is planned to open on a phased basis from 2017, although full Crossrail services from Brentwood and Shenfield will be from December 2019.